 This is just one of the many applications of the TaskRay Advanced Scheduler and Advanced On-Hold feature.
-If you are interested in learning more about these features and how they can be configured, you can refer to the below articles:
+If you are interested in learning more about these features and how they can be configured, check out this video or you can refer to the below articles:

 Reach out to our Customer Success Team at [email protected] if you have any questions or want information on how to upgrade to Premium Edition to get access to these and other advanced features.